Correlated and Integrated Directionality for sub-MeV solar neutrinos in Borexino: Correlated and Integrated Directionality (CID)

 Figure~\ref{fig:cos_alpha_sketch} shows the principle of the \emph{Correlated and Integrated Directionality (CID)} method: the recoil electron is scattered roughly in the direction of the solar neutrino and the corresponding scintillation and Cherenkov hits are detected at the PMTs.
 Unabsorbed Cherenkov photons will hit PMTs in the forward direction of the solar neutrino, while scintillation light will hit the PMTs isotropically.
 The position of the Sun and the direction of solar neutrinos are well-known as events are detected in real time.
 The $\cos{\alpha}$ can be calculated for each PMT hit, where $\alpha$ is the angle between the known solar neutrino direction and the photon direction of the hit given by the reconstructed position and the hit PMT position.
 Solar neutrino events and radioactive background in Borexino will produce a PMT hit pattern which is different for scintillation and Cherenkov light (Figure~\ref{fig:cos_alpha_sketch}).
-The scintillation light emission is uncorrelated to the solar direction and produces a flat distribution for both solar neutrinos and background events.
+The scintillation light emission is uncorrelated to the solar direction and a flat $\cos{\alpha}$ distribution is expected for both solar neutrinos and background events.
 The Cherenkov light of solar neutrino events will have a non-flat distribution with a peak at positive $\cos{\alpha}$ values as the recoil electron is forward-scattered.
 Here, the underlying $\cos{\alpha}$ distribution depends on the energy transfer of the neutrino as in Equation~\eqref{eq:scatter_angle}, as well as the multiple scattering of the recoil electron in the LS.
-The Cherenkov light of the radioactive background events will give a flat $\cos{\alpha}$ distribution as they are not correlated to the solar direction.
+The Cherenkov light of the radioactive background events is again expected to give a flat $\cos{\alpha}$ distribution as they are not correlated to the solar direction.
+The exact shapes of these $\cos{\alpha}$ CID distributions of signal and background are more complicated due to various effects such as the PMT distribution in the detector (Section~\ref{sec:sys-others}), which can produce deviations from a fully flat $\cos{\alpha}$ distribution.
 In principle these hit angle distributions could be analyzed on an event-by-event basis for background rejection.
 This would require a favorable Cherenkov/scintillation ratio, which is not the case in Borexino.
 The light yield is much larger for scintillation compared to Cherenkov light, and even at very early times the contribution of the isotropic scintillation light is dominant.
 In order to achieve some sensitivity, the CID angles of the early PMT hits have to be integrated over a large number of events to produce a $\cos{\alpha}$ distribution.
-Given sufficient statistics, a non-flat neutrino signal and a flat background contribution can be fitted to this $\cos{\alpha}$ distribution, making it possible to infer their relative contribution to the total event rate.
+Given sufficient statistics, a non-flat neutrino signal and a flat background contribution can be fitted to this $\cos{\alpha}$ distribution, making it possible to infer their relative contribution to the total number of events.
 It should be noted that this summed directionality signal alone is not sufficient to differentiate between $^{7}$Be, CNO, \emph{pep} solar neutrinos, since these different neutrinos will give indistinguishable CID ($\cos{\alpha}$) distributions for recoil electrons of similar energy.
-The exact shapes of the CID distributions of signal and background are more complicated due to various effects such as the PMT distribution in the detector (Section~\ref{sec:sys-others}), which can produce deviations from a fully flat $\cos{\alpha}$ distribution.